A Proud History

 In June 1986, the Army ROTC program at the University was officially designated the Green Mountain Battalion.
 The unit crest is a shield with the "Catamount", the University mascot, emblazed on it.
 The words, "University of Vermont" are written in a scroll across the bottom.
 The unit patch was approved by the department of Heraldry.
 It consists of a circular patch with a catamount in front of a mountain scene, surrounded by the words, "Green Mountain Catamounts".

 Recently, the Green Mountain Battalion unit crest was changed to include the words "Green Mountain Battalion" on the bottom to better represent the Cadets from our partnership schools.
-Currently, the Green Mountain Battalion includes Cadets from State University of New York Plattsburgh, Saint Michael's College, Champlain College, Castleton State College, Johnson State College, Middlebury College, and Norwich University.
+Currently, the Green Mountain Battalion includes Cadets from Castleton State College, Champlain College, Saint Michael's College, Middlebury College, and State University of New York Plattsburgh.